 I stopped at a bridge and looked into the river.
 I spied a good sized fish holding beneath a halo of low-hanging willow fronds.
 It looked to be feeding and I took it as a propitious sign, but doubted I could get a cast into its difficult lie.

-I moved downstream and helped by the bright conditions immediately spotted several other fish in the clear water.
+I moved downstream and, helped by the bright conditions, immediately spotted several other fish in the clear water.
 They were treating the slow flowing pool like a lake, cruising around and rising effortlessly to small somethings.
 I lengthened my leader by adding a few feet of 6x tippet.
 Several patterns were rejected before I arrived at the winner - a small red CDC mayfly pattern I had purchased at Stu’s shop a little earlier.
 I caught two on the pattern, weighing 3¼ and 3½lbs, before I stalked up to the fish I had seen a little earlier from the bridge.
 I poked my head through the willow fronds and watched it rise casually to small somethings.
 I inched forward to a rod length away at most and couldn’t believe the fish hadn’t noticed me while it continued to rise!
-With no other option I used a bow and arrow cast and after about the sixth attempt the fish took my fly.
-It bolted instantly, shaken from its feeding reverie, its seemingly infallible lie proving fallible.
+With no other option available I used a bow and arrow cast and after about the sixth attempt the fish took my fly.
+It bolted instantly, stripping line from my reel at a furious speed.
+It was truly shaken from its feeding reverie, its seemingly infallible lie proving fallible.
 This fish weighed 3¾lbs, the largest of the trio.

 |The best of the lot|

 To round off the session I later caught a fourth fish of 2½lbs on a yellow Humpy.

 Seeing so many fish and catching four in less than two hours, even though they would be considered 'small' by New Zealand standards, was just the tonic I needed after the tough going of Reefton.